skyler-guha/rest-solace/README.rst

     return uppercase_response

-    #You can run this function on a septate thread if you want.
+    #You can run this function on a septate thread too if you want.
     consumer_obj.startConsumer(host= CONSUMER_HOST,
                                port= CONSUMER_PORT,
                                callback_function= return_uppercase,